vijaylaxmipb/Inkspire-Insights/README.md

 #### Website Owner/Developer

-1. As a developer I can layout wireframes so that I have a clear idea of the sites structure and theme
-2. As a Developer I can choose a colour theme so that all pages have a consistent feel and style
+1. As a Developer I can choose a colour theme so that all pages have a consistent feel and style
-3. As a Developer, I can created a standardised article preview card for each article, providing key information at a glance so that users can quickly understand the context of an article
+2. As a Developer, I can created a standardised article preview card for each article, providing key information at a glance so that users can quickly understand the context of an article
-4. As a Developer, I can have the capability to perform all CRUD (Create, Read, Update, Delete) functionality within the website's admin interface so that I can manually create and edit content.
+3. As a Developer, I can have the capability to perform all CRUD (Create, Read, Update, Delete) functionality within the website's admin interface so that I can manually create and edit content.
-5. As the Developer, I can approve user created content so that I can manually oversee and manage content creation and edits.
+4. As the Developer, I can approve user created content so that I can manually oversee and manage content creation and edits.
-6. As a Developer, I can delete user profiles and all associated content from the platform so I can minimise harmful users.
+5. As a Developer, I can delete user profiles and all associated content from the platform so I can minimise harmful users.
-7. As Developer, I can view users and their profiles/content through the website's admin interface, allowing me to manage site users.
+6. As Developer, I can view users and their profiles/content through the website's admin interface, allowing me to manage site users.
-8. As a Developer, I want to ensure the styling and theme of the website are consistent, free from CSS errors, and provide an intuitive and easy-to-use UI/UX so that users easily digest content and perform all actions with ease.
+7. As a Developer, I want to ensure the styling and theme of the website are consistent, free from CSS errors, and provide an intuitive and easy-to-use UI/UX so that users easily digest content and perform all actions with ease.
-9. As a Developer, I can show custom error pages redirect the user to the home page, so that I have a consistent experience even when encountering errors on the website.
+8. As a Developer, I can show custom error pages redirect the user to the home page, so that I have a consistent experience even when encountering errors on the website.
-10. As a Developer,I want to ensure that user stories are thoroughly tested so that they meet acceptance criteria and deliver the expected functionality.
+9. As a Developer,I want to ensure that user stories are thoroughly tested so that they meet acceptance criteria and deliver the expected functionality.
-11. As a Developer,I want to deploy the application to Heroku so that it is accessible to users online.
+10. As a Developer,I want to deploy the application to Heroku so that it is accessible to users online.

 ******************************************************************************